-A 125 mm rigid PVC supply conduit complete with a 0.6 m long frost sleeve is required from the splitter to 0.45 m below final grade.
+A 125 mm rigid PVC supply conduit attached to a 125mm expansion joint complete with a 0.6 m long frost sleeve below is required from the splitter to 0.45 m below final grade.
 The meter socket is to be mounted on an adequately secured fixed wood backing with a minimum of 19 mm thickness and at least the same size as the socket.
-A PVC frost sleeve or slip pipe is required to protect against ground movement.
+A PVC frost sleeve and expansion joint is required to protect against ground movement due to frost heaving.
 The sleeve should measure 0.6 m in length and 25 mm larger in diameter than the supply conduit.
 The customer is responsible to supply and install all 125 mm conduit on property.
 The splitter is to have a door with a 3-point latch and a padlock handle.
 The splitter will be the utility's point of service.
 Other structures, such as swimming pools and gas lines, can influence the placement of underground services to comply with CEC standards.